Air France Flight 4590: Accident

 Air traffic controller Gilles Logelin noticed the flames before the Concorde was airborne and informed the flight crew.
 However, the aircraft had passed V1 speed, at which point takeoff is considered unsafe to abort.
 The plane did not gain enough airspeed with the three remaining engines as damage to the landing gear bay door prevented the retraction of the undercarriage.
 The aircraft was unable to climb or accelerate, and its speed decayed during the course of its brief flight.
 The fire damaged the inner elevon of the left wing and it began to disintegrate, melted by the extremely high temperatures.
 Engine number 1 surged again, but did not fully recover, and the right wing lifted from the asymmetrical thrust, banking the aircraft to over 100 degrees.
 The crew reduced the power on engines three and four in an attempt to level the aircraft, but they lost control due to deceleration and the aircraft stalled.
 The aircraft struck the ground left wing low after a heading change of nearly 180°, crashing into the Hôtelissimo Les Relais Bleus Hotel.
-A video of the burning plane on takeoff and the aftermath of the crash was captured by a passing driver.
+A video of the burning plane on takeoff and the aftermath of the crash was captured by a passenger in a passing truck.

-The crew was trying to divert to nearby Paris–Le Bourget Airport, but accident investigators stated that a safe landing would have been highly unlikely, given the aircraft's flightpath.
+The crew tried to divert to nearby Paris–Le Bourget Airport, but accident investigators stated that a safe landing would have been highly unlikely, given the aircraft's flightpath.
 The cockpit voice recorder (CVR) recorded the last intelligible words in the cockpit (translated into English):

 Fatalities

 The flight was chartered by German company Peter Deilmann Cruises.
 The passengers were on their way to board the cruise ship MS Deutschland in New York for a 16-day cruise to Manta, Ecuador.
 They included German football manager Rudi Faßnacht and German trade union board member Christian Götz.

-All the passengers and crew, and four employees of the Hotelissimo hotel were killed in the crash.
+All the passengers and crew, as well four employees of the Hotelissimo hotel, were killed in the crash.

 Aftermath

 A few days after the crash, all Air France Concordes were grounded, pending an investigation into the cause of the crash and possible remedies.
+British Airways grounded their Concordes three weeks later for the same reason.